nomad-coe/nomad/nomad/datamodel/metainfo/eln/perovskite_database/README.md

 # ELN functionality and extending the Perovskite DB metainfo

-Aditional quantities have been included to be able to use aditional fucntionalities NOMAD and augemnt in the future the databsse.
+Aditional quantities have been included to be able to use aditional functionalities NOMAD and augemnt in the future the databsse.
 For example in the section jv, there is a quantity called `data_file` which can be used to deposit a jv file which can be parsed (`jv_parser.py`) to fill automatically many of the other quantities of the `jv` section.
 We note that this parser is very specific for an particular JV file.

 In the section `eqe` one can drop an EQE file and several quantities get populated.
 The `eqe_importer.py` parser is adapted by the original matlab code 'SCRIPT_Vocrad_EQE_fit_Urbachtail' published by [Krückemeier et al.](https://doi.org/10.1002/aenm.201902573), and later translated to python by [Christian Wolff](https://github.com/chrmwo/VOC-loss-analysis).
 It looks for the EQE file and does some routines to extract quantities like the `bandgap_eqe` or the `urbach_energy`.